CommunityFocus/cf-backend/README.md

-# time-share-v2
+# cf-backend
-A sharable time tracking app for teams
+CommunityFocus is a sharable time tracking app for teams

 ## Getting Started
 To contibute: